10 Ways to Achieve a Healthier Smile

-To make preventative appointments affordable for everyone, Coastal Dental Care offers $125 check-up and cleans including x-rays, scale and fluoride for all patients without private health fund.
+To make preventative appointments affordable for everyone, Coastal Dental Care offers $153 check-up and cleans including check-up, scale, polish, fluoride and x-rays for all patients without private health fund.

 If you are private health fund member and have available dental extras cover, you won’t have any out of pocket costs for your No Gap check-up and clean.

 A missing tooth does not only affect the aesthetics of your smile.
 It can cause a variety of problems.
 If you are missing a tooth in the back, for example, this may shift your chewing forces to the front.
 This can then cause the front teeth to flare out and create unwanted spaces in between them.
 In addition, a missing tooth can also affect the jawbone structure and gum tissues.